Volvo Shifter Stuck In Park – Manual Release

 Symptoms

-- I can’t get the Volvo shifter out of Park
+- I can’t get the Volvo shifter out of the park.

 - The Volvo gear shifter is stuck and won’t move.